-The A.A.S. in Dental Hygiene prepares graduates for national, regional and state licensing examinations.
-Responsibilities of the job include examination of the teeth and mouth, removal of plaque, calculus and stains from teeth, taking and developing x-rays and educating patients in home oral healthcare techniques.
-Graduates can work in private dental offices, managed-care facilities, dental product sales, public health clinics or the insurance industry.
+The A.A.S. in Dental Hygiene prepares graduates for national, regional, and state licensing examinations.
+Responsibilities of the job include examination of the teeth and mouth; removal of plaque, calculus, and stains from teeth; and taking and developing x-rays and educating patients in home oral healthcare techniques.
+Graduates can work in private dental offices, managed-care facilities, dental product sales, public health clinics, or the insurance industry.

 Biology 121 - General Biology I (4)

 Biology 226 - Human Structure and Function I (4)